-We'll give you some pointers and food for thought to practically guarantee a good funeral reception or living wake.
+We'll give you some pointers and food for thought to practically guarantee a good funeral reception.

 Who is this article for?

 What would you like to happen after the funeral ceremony?

 Have you ever thought about what you'd like people to do once your funeral ceremony has ended?

 The good news: you don't have to leave it to chance, and you can leave wishes for the event in such a way that people will almost feel your presence.

 The really good news: actually, there is a way you can be there – by holding a living wake.
 It’s part of a living funeral (aka a ‘fake funeral’), which is a celebration of your life while you are still around to enjoy it.